pzcddm/FastSketchLSH/README.md

 - **Python ergonomics**: Thin wrappers expose the C++ core, plus reference implementations of competing sketches for fair comparisons.

 ## Installation
+> **Prerequisite:** Python 3.11 or newer.
+Support for Python 3.8 and older
+> interpreters is on the roadmap.

 ### PyPI (recommended)
 ```bash
 pip install fastsketchlsh